"A new retrospective study indicates that, in type 2 diabetes, treatment with insulin is safer when it is used together with metformin.

 Inform patients that severe and disabling joint pain may occur with this class of drugs.
 The time to onset of symptoms can range from one day to years.
 Instruct patients to seek medical advice if severe joint pain occurs.

 Instruct patients to take OSENI only as prescribed daily.
 OSENI can be taken with or without meals.
 If a dose is missed, advise patients not to double their next dose.
 Patients should be informed that the tablets must never be split.

 Instruct patients to read the Medication Guide before starting OSENI therapy and to reread each time the prescription is refilled.
 Instruct patients to inform their healthcare provider if an unusual symptom develops or if a symptom persists or worsens.

-Rats were administered oral doses of 75, 400, and 800 mg/kg alogliptin for 2 years.
-No drug-related tumors were observed up to 75 mg/kg or approximately 32 times the maximum recommended clinical dose of 25 mg, based on AUC exposure.
+Rats were administered oral doses of 75, 400 and 800 mg/kg alogliptin for two years.
+No drug-related tumors were observed up to 75 mg/kg or approximately 32 times the maximum recommended clinical dose of 25 mg, based on area under the plasma concentration curve (AUC) exposure.
 At higher doses (approximately 308 times the maximum recommended clinical dose of 25 mg), a combination of thyroid C-cell adenomas and carcinomas increased in male but not female rats.
-No drug-related tumors were observed in mice after administration of 50, 150, or 300 mg/kg alogliptin for 2 years, or up to approximately 51-times the maximum recommended clinical dose of 25 mg, based on AUC exposure.
+No drug-related tumors were observed in mice after administration of 50, 150 or 300 mg/kg alogliptin for two years, or up to approximately 51 times the maximum recommended clinical dose of 25 mg, based on AUC exposure.

 Alogliptin was not mutagenic or clastogenic, with and without metabolic activation, in the Ames test with S. typhimurium and E. coli or the cytogenetic assay in mouse lymphoma cells.
 Alogliptin was negative in the in vivo mouse micronucleus study.